jimsingh/llm_e2e/README.md

 <img src="assets/gradient_sum.png" alt="Gradient Sum" width="600"/>

-The monotonically increasing gradient magnitude (0.48→0.54) indicates headroom remains.
-This steady growth in gradient norms, even as validation loss improved, demonstrates the model was still finding meaningful parameter updates.
-With 170k steps of cosine annealing completed, the healthy gradient signal suggests extended training would likely yield further improvements.
-Perhaps into the 3.5-3.6 range.
+The monotonically increasing gradient magnitude (0.48 -> 0.54) indicates the model is still finding improvements.
+Given the validation loss is decreasing and does not indicate overfitting, there is likely headroom to get down to the 3.5-3.6 range.

 ### Language Acquisition

-Monitoring the model's completions of "The quick brown fox jumps over the..." shows progress of linguistic development:
+  Monitoring the model's completions of "The quick brown fox jumps over the..." shows progress of linguistic development.
+A few examples that show learning breakthroughs:

-**Step 197k** (syntax, but still complete nonsense):
+**Step 197k** (syntax, but still nonsense):
 "...carpet and proceeds to train him for the skunks last business"

 **Step 227k** (an action sequence):
 "...window after crossing a downhill rock indoors a kick blob"

-**Step 289k** (complex grammar, surealism):
+**Step 289k** (complex grammar, sureal rather than nonsense):
 "...ladder flipping across the roof and the fans throw their feet against the ground killing themselves"

 **Step 273k** (brevity - model knows when to stop!):
 "...wire"

-The progression has a clear pattern: structure -> narrative patterns -> length control.
+The progression has a pattern: structure -> narrative patterns -> length control.
 The model mastered grammatical rules before semantic coherence.
 This is characteristic of pure autoregressive pre-training without grounding.

 ### Comparison with GPT-2 124M

 I downloaded OpenAI's open sourced weights for GPT2 124M.
-Although the model architectures are very similar, there  For context, here are GPT-2 124M's completions of the same prompt:
+Although the model architectures are very similar, I did have to massage the model weights so that they would load into my model architecture.
+For context, here are GPT-2 124M's completions of the same prompt:

 "...curb.
 It's ready to go.
 I glance around for sinkholes..."
 "...fence."
 "...cat. drawing to me the all colourful bowl of splendor..."

-While GPT-2 124M shows more grounded, everyday completions, my 33.6M parameter model exhibits similar grammatical skill being 4x smaller.
+While GPT-2 124M shows more grounded, everyday completions, my 33.6M parameter model exhibits similar skill despite being 4x smaller.
 The cleaner training data appears to have helped it learn patterns efficiently, though semantics remains a challenge at this scale.

-### Key Observations

-- **Perplexity-Quality Gap**: Best validation loss (3.6432) corresponded to grammatically correct but semantically unusual generations
-- **Emergent Conciseness**: Later training stages showed increasingly focused completions
-- **Data Quality Impact**: The preprocessed corpus enabled stable training dynamics despite aggressive initial learning rates

 Configuration: `config/gpt2-bert-corpus-gpu.yaml` | Single GPU | bfloat16 precision | torch.compile optimization

-# Model Interpretability
+# Model Evaluation

 ## Attention Visualization